TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 Jungle · Wildlands · Matriarchy · Primal Beasts · Bloodsports

-Use the :hoverxref:`Amazonian names <amazonian-darfari-names>` for naming characters and places from Amazonia.
+Use the :hoverxref:`Amazonian names <amazonia-darfar-names>` for naming characters and places from Amazonia.